chunkai-meng/PHP-QualityHat/Views/README.md

     - Get all this value post from Shopping Cart Default and show in OrderController->create_POST(); Done

 - Insert Order and Item values into DB
-    - INSERT a Order model : Done
+    - INSERT a Order model; Done
-    - PASS this OrderID to every OrderDetail model and INSERT to DB.
+    - PASS this OrderID to every OrderDetail model and INSERT to DB; Done